Joy Reid’s Missed Opportunity

 The other lesson is that it’s always worth interrogating political rhetoric from the recent past.
 As the Nation’s Richard Kim pointed out on Friday, anybody who was reading the liberal blogosphere during the George W. Bush administration — if they were paying attention — would have encountered a lot of casually homophobic rhetoric and harmful arguments about the LGBT community.
 Underlying homophobia within liberal discourse was unremarkable at the time of Reid’s blog posts, whereas such remarks would clearly lead to pitchforks and hashtags now.
 The right doesn’t have a monopoly on hurtful speech.

-For a glaring example of this disparity, watch this old Daily Show clip, in which Jon Stewart mocks Dennis Kucinich with a punchline that most liberals would now recognize as blatantly transphobic:
+For a glaring example of this disparity, watch this old Daily Show clip, in which Jon Stewart mocks Dennis Kucinich with a punch line that most liberals would now recognize as blatantly transphobic:

 These attitudes undoubtedly slowed the progress of the movement for LGBT rights, just as more evolved attitudes were an essential part of the recent sea change regarding marriage equality.
 The #MeToo movement is another example of widespread change as a result of a great many people reexamining their perceptions and experiences, then rethinking how to best support others.

-Though it clearly wasn’t Joy Reid’s first impulse, and may only be part of an effort to turn the page from a scandal, her subsequent admission about her former views and actions can still still instructive, and not just about latent or forgotten homophobia.
+Though it clearly wasn’t Joy Reid’s first impulse, and may only be part of an effort to turn the page from a scandal, her subsequent admission about her former views and actions can still be instructive, and not just about latent or forgotten homophobia.

 Many of us have held deplorable views in the past, or may end up considering our current views to be such in the future.
 Figuring that out often requires getting dragged into the light, or watching somebody else get dragged there first, but it can also be a choice.